Website URL Washington University School of Medicine Standardized Patient Program

 Group audition interview invitations will be decided on an individual basis after receiving your headshot and resume.
 We have been fortunate to have a large amount of interest in our program.
 We are not able to employ all of the talented individuals who contact us.
 We recruit and hire new SPs only once a year.

-If selected to come to auditions, you will be required to complete an application and sign a Consent and Non-disclosure Agreement regarding photography, videotaping, cases, and protocols that is used if you are hired.
+If selected to come to auditions, you will be required to complete an application and sign a Consent and Non-disclosure Agreement regarding photography, videotaping, cases, and protocols that are used if you are hired.
 When completing the application, please understand that providing your information is similar in many ways to submitting your headshot and resume to an acting agency.
 When a project or “casting request” calls for a particular type of patient, we search our database of participants who fit the type requested.
 In order to know how well you fit the casting call, our Standardized/Simulated Patient application asks you to answer questions about your physical characteristics and medical history.
 We cannot, for instance, ask an SP who has delivered children by cesarean section to realistically play the role of a woman who has never had children.
 Her abdominal scars would take away from the realism of the case.
 All application information is kept confidential.

 Frequently Asked Questions: